 Last Stand is a membership-based organization with a very active all-volunteer Board of Directors.

-Directors collect information, attend meetings, and maintain relationships throughout the community in order to identify issues of concern to the membership of Last Stand and residents of the Keys.
+Directors collect information, attend meetings and maintain relationships throughout the community in order to identify issues of concern to the membership of Last Stand and residents of the Keys.

 Directors are nominated by committee and elected to varying terms at the Last Stand annual meeting by the general membership.

-If you are not a member, but interested in attending a meeting to learn more about Last Stand and our Board of Directors, please Contact Us.
+If you are not a member, but are interested in attending a meeting to learn more about Last Stand and our Board of Directors, please Contact Us.

-President: Mark Songer
+Treasurer: Mark Songer

 Secretary: Joyce Newman